Air India Express Flight 812: Court of inquiry

 On 8 September 2010, details from the CVR and FDR were presented to the court of inquiry.
 The CVR analysis revealed that one of the pilots was asleep in the cockpit.
 For 110 minutes, the CVR had picked up no conversation from the pilots, with the report adding that the sound of nasal snoring and deep breathing could be heard during this recording.
 The FDR analysis indicated that the flight started its final descent at an altitude of 4400 ft, instead of the normal 2000 ft.
-The aircraft also touched down at the 4638 ft mark on the runway instead of the 1000 ft mark, whereupon the pilot then tried to take off with just 800 ft of the runway remaining, which resulted in the crash.
+The aircraft also touched down at the 4638 ft mark on the runway instead of the 1000 ft mark, whereupon the pilot tried to take off with just 800 ft of the runway remaining, which resulted in the crash.
 Both pilots had been aware of the wrong flight path since they are both heard saying, "Flight is taking wrong path and wrong side", while the aircraft's instruments had given repeated warnings of this.

 On 16 November 2010, five months after the court of inquiry was constituted, it submitted its report with input from the NTSB and Boeing, and stated that the cause of this accident was the captain's failure to discontinue the unstabilised approach despite three calls from the first officer to 'go around' and warnings from the enhanced ground proximity warning system.
 Additional factors included the captain's prolonged sleep during flight, which could have led to sleep inertia and impaired judgment, and the aircraft being given descent clearance closer to the airport than normal due to the unserviceability of the Mangalore Area Control Radar.
 The flight crew did not plan the descent properly and was high on approach.

 As of January 2013, the DGCA, AAI, Ministry of Aviation, and the government of India have not implemented the recommendations of the 812 crash inquiry committee.
 Work on runway lengthening has not started.
 The 812 Foundation, a Mangalore-based trust, has filed criminal charges for negligence against regulatory authorities and the airline.
 The regulatory authority and other organisations named in the petition are thinking of seeking anticipatory bail for their top officials, as the petition seeks nonbailable arrest warrants against those responsible.